Cumberworth

 Cumberworth is a small village and civil parish in the East Lindsey district of Lincolnshire, England.
 It is situated approximately 3.5 mi south-east from the town of Alford.

 The village is listed in the 1086 Domesday Book with 9 households and 20 acre of meadow.
-After the Domesday survey Rainer of Brimeaux became Lord of the Manor.
+After the Domesday survey Rainer of Brimeaux became Lord of the manor.

 Cumberworth church was dedicated to St Helen and is a Grade II Listed Building.
+Parts of the church date from the 13th century, but it was largely rebuilt in 1838.
 It was declared redundant in 1987 and sold in 1989.